 Risk management relies upon a holistic approach to identifying, analyzing, evaluating, and treating risk.
 Commitment and full endorsement from the top management are involved in gaining an optimal goal.
 Risk management also aims to achieve business continuation and ensure the business can survive a critical incident.
 It consists of a series of plans implemented over phases to shorten recovery time and mitigate the impact.
 The International Organization for Standardization (ISO) has issued versions or editions of ISO 31000, the initial version in 2009 and the second in 2018.
 ISO 31000: 2018 Standard defines the risk management process as coordinated activities to direct and control an organization concerning risk.
 It also defines a risk management framework as a set of components that provide the foundations and organizational arrangements for integrating, designing, implementing, evaluating, and improving risk management throughout the organization (ISO, 2020).

 ISO 31000 Standard gained broad acceptance in many countries and large corporations as it is practical and business-oriented, which can be used for the private sector or government institutions.
 This standard belongs to high-level structural (HLS), which in the implementation, can be integrated with other standards depending on the need of the organizations.
-In the pandemic and the new normal, this standard can be integrated with relevant standards such as ISO 90001, ISO 14001, ISO 37001, and ISO 22001 (UNIDO, 2020).
+During the pandemic and the new normal, this standard can be integrated with relevant standards such as ISO 90001, ISO 14001, ISO 37001, and ISO 22001 (UNIDO, 2020).
 ISO 31000 also attempts to harmonize risk management practices and tries to achieve the position as a global benchmark for risk management even though there are still some challenges to address (Almeida et al., 2019).

 ISO 31000 framework sets out the principles, a framework, and a process for the management of enterprise risk that applies to different types of organizations.
 It consists of three components: principles of managing risks, a framework for managing risks, and the process of managing risks.
 The relationship between the principles, framework, and process is independent.
 The principles are fundamental to effectively managing any risks and, therefore, need to be reflected in the other two elements.
 While the management framework provides the arrangements for risk management that will embed it throughout the organization at all levels.
 The risk management process should be a part of the business process and corporate culture and tailored to its needs and context.
-Furthermore, its universal characteristics make them applicable to any type of organization, public or private, large-size or small-size corporations (ISO, 2021; Choo and Goh, 2015).
-Figure 3 illustrates the interdependence between principles, framework, and process.
+Furthermore, its universal characteristics make them applicable to any type of organization, public or private, large-size or small-size corporations (Choo and Goh, 2015; ISO, 2021).
+Figure 3 illustrates the interdependence between principles, framework, and process of ISO 31001.

 Figure 3 Principles, framework, and process according to ISO 31001 Risk management system